Japanese nationalism: Geostrategy

 The economic doctrines of the "Yen block" were in 1941 transformed to the "Great Asia Co-Prosperity Sphere" Plan, as a basis for the Japanese national finances, and conquest plans.
 There was a history of perhaps two decades behind these moves.

 The Japanese theorists, such as Saneshige Komaki, concerned with Mainland Asia, knew the geostrategic theory of Halford Mackinder, expressed in the book Democratic Ideas and Reality.
 He discussed why the 'World Island' of Eurasia and Africa was dominant, and why the key to this was the 'Central Land' in Central Asia.
 This is protected from sea attack, by deserts and mountains, and is vulnerable only on its west side, and to advanced technology from Europe.

 Mackinder declared that: "Who rules East Europe commands the Heartland; Who rules the heartland commands the World-Island; Who rules the World-Island commands the World".
 These central Asiatic lands included: all of the Soviet Union, except the Pacific coast, west of the Volga River; all Mongolia, Sinkiang, Tibet and Iran.
 This zone is vast and possesses natural resources and raw materials, does not possess major farming possibilities, and has a very little population.
 Mackinder thought in terms of land and sea power: the latter can outflank the former, and carry out distant logistical operations, but needs adequate bases.

 These geopolitical ideas coincided with the theories of Lieutenant Colonel Kanji Ishiwara, sent in 1928 to Manchuria to spy.
-The Army adopted them, in the form of the Strike North Group.
+The Army was on the Strike North Group side.
 The Navy, on the other hand, was interested in the southerly direction of expansion.
 An extended debate ensued, resolved in the end by the stern experience of Japan's armed conflicts with the Soviet Union in 1938–39.
 This tipped the balance towards the 'South' plan and the Pearl Harbor attack that precipitated the Pacific War in 1941.

+In 1942 after Japan's capture of Singapore, Saneshige Komaki stated the claims and plan for the Asia Co-prosperity sphere and the geostrategy going forward.
+Komaki laid it out plainly stating, How Java, the Philippines and Formosa will produce sugar.
+Chain and India will produce cotton and have all the machinery to spin it along with japan.
+Manchuria will grow beans.
+Australia and New Zealand will produce wool, supplemented by China, Mongolia and Manchoukuo.
+This lays out Japan's plans after their initial success in 1942.